rethinkdb/horizon/rfcs/identity_mgmt.md

 #### Client changes

 No client changes necessary.
-There will simply appear to be an ordinary table in new apps called `users`.
+There will simply appear to be an ordinary collection in new apps called `users`.

 Examples: